docarray/docarray/docs/user_guide/storing/index_in_memory.md

 docs, scores = doc_index.find(query, search_field='video__tensor', limit=3)
 ```

-## Filter docs
+## Filter Documents

 You can filter your documents by using the `filter()` or `filter_batched()` method with a corresponding  filter query.
 The query should follow the query language of the DocArray's [`filter_docs()`][docarray.utils.filter.filter_docs] function.

-In the following example let filter for all the books that are cheaper than 29 dollars:
+In the following example let's filter for all the books that are cheaper than 29 dollars:

 ```python
 from docarray import BaseDoc, DocList